AdamPaternostro/Azure-Dual-Region-Deployment-Approach/README.md

 - Traffic Manager will be calling the healthcheck.
 Traffic manager needs this to know when to stop routing traffic to a region.
 You can also have a healthcheck URL that returns a bad health status.
 This will allow you to change the URL in traffic manager to simulate a failure during development.
 - Application Insights will be calling the healthcheck.
 Applications Insights should be part of your overall monitoring, so IT is alerted along with the developers.

-### Failures: There are couple scenerios that can occur
+### Failures: There are couple scenarios that can occur
 - Traffic Manager might get a failure of a healthcheck.
 If this happens then Traffic Manager stops sending traffic to that region.
 Your web apps should auto-scale to handle the traffic in the region.
 - If Azure Web Apps stop working (Azure issue), then Traffic Manager will route all traffic to the other region due to your healthcheck.
 But your DocumentDB might not be down in the North Central region.
 So, DocumentDB does not failover, but your traffic has been re-routed.
 So, do not think a failure means every service in the region has an issue.
 It just might be one tier and the other up region can still be syncing files and accessing DocumentDB.

 ### Recovery
 - Once the incident if over
   - Your storage should sync and you should be in a consistent state.
-The queure / sync job should handle this.
+The queue / sync job should handle this.
   - You will need to address any DocumentDB issues per this [link](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-regional-failovers).

 ### Terms
 - Region: A group of Azure data centers
 - Traffic Manager: A global DNS system that routes traffic